jonathanleek/civic-data-warehouse/documentation/schema/schema.md

 Outlies and Special Cases
 -------------------------
 In some cities, there are non-real-estate taxable properties that are assessed and mixed in with more traditional parcels like lots and buildings.
-In order to accurately represent these
+In these cases, we will attempt to filter these records from the dataset.